ubports/docs.ubports.com/sdk/apps/qml/QtQml/ListModel.rst

 Roles (properties) in each element must begin with a lower-case letter and should be common to all elements in a model.
-The `ListElement </sdk/apps/qml/QtQml/ListElement/>`__ documentation provides more guidelines for how elements should be defined.
+The :ref:`ListElement <sdk_qtqml_listelement>` documentation provides more guidelines for how elements should be defined.

 Since the example model contains an ``id`` property, it can be referenced by views, such as the ListView in this example: